Atmajr/Atmajr.github.io/_posts/2015-03-04-dynamic-user-input-with-xml-in-C#-Part-1.markdown

 * some of our coders speak languages other than English and found XML simpler than JSON, etc.
 * XML work well with MSSQL Server and can be queried directly

-In the following blog posts, I'll describe some of the difficulties and choices inherent in using this framework for an implementation like this, and how we chose to deal with it.